Who? Ting Nee Su, President, SEA

 "When I was younger, it was easy for me to confuse micromanagement with being an accountable leader.
 However, with guidance and over time and experience, I have now evolved to become a leader who is more centred on trust, encouragement and empowerment.

 I cannot speak for everyone, but in my opinion, I think one of the biggest skills I need as a leader in my industry is encouragement.
 On a general level, people want to do well, but are afraid of failure, are not fond of change and need reassurance regularly.
 To add onto this, they are working in a very volatile and dynamic environment.

 Hence, if I want my team to be active, agile, to be proactive, to challenge the status quo and to have the courage to do different and new things, I need to be able to help them to overcome uncertainty and fear.
 So I believe I need to be good at encouraging them so that they have security and willingness to try new things and to change the way of working."

-For more leadership advice, please read our interview with Standard Chartered Bank Malaysia's CFO, or contact us for a confidential discussion.
+For more leadership advice, read out interview with GM Malaysia, Hawley & Hazel or contact us for a confidential discussion.